louzena/welcome-to-inshur-louzena/README.md

 Angular configuration has been setup that handles the following :

 - Using a server as a proxy for all service calls from the app.
-- Integration with other frameworks such as Jest testing
+- Integration with other frameworks such as Jest for testing

 Feel free to use the Angular configuration of this project as a skeleton for your own purposes!